Italy to take in migrants after all

 ... our join as a group

-This offer was only valid for five or so weeks to give the EU time to draft new rules, which currently say people rescued by Sophia automatically go to Italy.
+This offer was valid for just five or so weeks to give the EU time to draft new rules, which currently say people rescued by Sophia automatically go to Italy.

 But the decision showed "the will of our government to work on common positions with EU and Nato partners," Milanesi said.

 "We expect all EU states to respect existing agreements.
-The rescues at sea are part of it," his German counterpart, Heiko Maas, noted.
+Rescues at sea are part of it," his German counterpart, Heiko Maas, noted.

-Milanesi's announcement came after Italy's powerful hard-right interior minister, Matteo Salvini, said Sophia and other rescue ships were no longer welcome.
+Milanesi's announcement came after Italy's powerful interior minister, Matteo Salvini, said Sophia and other rescue ships were no longer welcome.

-He stayed quiet on migrants on Monday, but attacked EU fiscal rules amid plans for tax cuts by the populist government.
+He stayed quiet on migrants on Monday, but he attacked EU fiscal rules amid plans for tax cuts by Italy's populist government.

 "If we have to go above those [EU deficit] limits for the good of the Italians, that won't be a problem for us," Salvini told reporters in Milan.